benjaminrumble-tc/asyncio-ttt/README.md

 ### History
 * March 2014: Python 3.4 released introducing `asyncio` for the first time.
 It was flagged as "provisional" initially.
 * September 2015: Python 3.5 added async and await syntax for coroutines were introduced as part of [PEP 492](https://www.python.org/dev/peps/pep-0492/)
 * December 2016: Python 3.6 declares the `asyncio` API as stable, rather than provisional.
-Also introduction of asynchronous generators (i.e using `yield` in a function defined with `async def function_name`).
+Introduction of asynchronous generators (i.e using `yield` in a function defined with `async def function_name`).
 * June 2018: Python 3.7 introduced a provisional `asyncio.run()` function making it far easier to call an async coroutine from synchronous code.